Emergency Room Manager

 Should I go to an emergency room if I suspect I may have been exposed to HIV through unprotected sex?
 Is it true that taking the drugs meant to treat HIV immediately after exposure can actually reduce the chance of infection?

-Asked by doodah over 11 years ago
+Asked by doodah almost 12 years ago

 I would not go to the ED for a rapid HIV test, although you could.
 This type of testing should be done through your PCP or clinic to ensure adequate followup.
 If a person has concerns they have been exposed, one negative test only tells you that you are negative right then.
 The conversion to a positive result may take months, so you may need further testing.
 An ED is not the place to create an ongoing doctor-patient relationship.
 As far as treating with the medication, the physician would talk to you about the risks of immediate treatment with these medications.
 The meds are not without risks or significant side effects, so that would have to be balanced with the chance of developing a positive HIV test.
 If you know for certain that the other party was HIV positive, that could sway the decision.
 It also depends on how much exposure you had--long term continuous exposure vs. a one time thing.
 There are a lot of factors.

-Asked by anemone over 11 years ago
+Asked by anemone almost 12 years ago

 What tips do you have for negotiating down a high ER bill if you're not insured?
 How does the hospital gauge how much they think they can get out of a patient, and what fraction of what they originally bill you for for is it realistic to hope to get it down to?

-Asked by TeoGF over 11 years ago
+Asked by TeoGF almost 12 years ago

 You want to get on the phone with billing start talking to them right away.
 Generally if you are uninsured, the bill can be lowered to approximately the same contract rate insurer's pay, you can get from 40-60% off.
 Ask for the patient rep, ask to talk with financial services and don't wait.
 You can also ask for a payment plan for the negotiated balance.
 Don't forget to go over your bill for any errors, just that could save you some $.
 Don't ignore the bill though, start talking to them right away.
 It's when you ignore it that it starts down that collection road. good luck, and start looking for the insurance exchanges to get coverage for yourself.